-ZUS extends it at the starost's request for the time necessary to retrain.
+ZUS extends it at the request of the head of the district authority (starosta in Polish) for the time necessary to retrain.
 However, it may not last longer than another 30 months.

-ZUS shortens the period when it receives information from the starost that a person concerned cannot be retrained to another profession or that he/she does not submit to vocational retraining.
+ZUS shortens the period when it receives information from the head of the dictrict authority that a person concerned cannot be retrained to another profession or that he or she does not submit to vocational retraining.